EzraAriwomoi/EzraAriwomoi/README.md

 <img align="right" alt="Coding" width="300" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif">
 <div align="left">

-My name is Ezra Ariwomoi , and I'm a fullstack developer from Kenya.
-I have a deep passion for technology, and love solving problems creatively.
+Fullstack developer from Kenya.
+Have a deep passion for technology, love solving problems creatively.
 What I enjoy most about being a fullstack developer is the opportunity to constantly learn and adapt to new technologies.

 One thing that sets me apart as a fullstack developer is my strong communication and collaboration skills.
 I understand that teamwork is key to delivering high-quality projects, and I always strive to communicate my ideas clearly and work effectively with others to achieve our goals.

-Overall, I'm excited about the future of technology and the role I can play in shaping it as a fullstack developer.

 💬 Ask me about **Flutter, React, Python, Firebase... or anything [here](https://github.com/EzraAriwomoi/EzraAriwomoi/issues)**